LasseWolter/IGS-TechTest-RecipeSchedulingAPI/README.md

 That put aside, here are a few improvements on code level:
 - enable HTTPS
 - add proper monitoring
+- move endpoints to `appsettings.json` - currently hardcoded in the controller
 - add more unit tests
   - for JSON parsing
   - for other parts of the scheduling logic